 Grants will be awarded to individuals on a competitive basis.
 Grants will normally extend for one year.

 Grants will normally be paid directly to the recipient, with the recipient responsible for the payment of any taxes associated with the grant.
 If potential recipients prefer to have payments made to a university on their behalf, they must submit with their proposal a letter from the responsible official stipulating that no indirect or overhead costs will be charged against the grant.

 How do I apply?

 - Application grant form.
-Download the application form from the MEDSL website.
+Submit the application form on the MEDSL website.

 - Project narrative.
 Provide a narrative that describes the project’s goals, methods, and intended results, along with a discussion of how the project relates to the goals of the Lab.
 The narrative must conform to the following clerical constraints: